igrmk/treemap/README.md

 Generic `TreeMap` uses red-black tree under the hood.
 This is [gotemplate](https://github.com/ncw/gotemplate) ready package.
 You can use it as a template to generate `TreeMap` with specific `Key` and `Value` types.
-See example folder for an illustration of generation of `TreeMap` with `int` key and `string` value.
+See example folder for an illustration of generating `TreeMap` with `int` key and `string` value.
 The package is useful without generation as well.
 It uses `interface{}` for both key and value in this case.
-The package is based on [ebony](https://github.com/logrusorgru/ebony) due to outstanding test coverage.
-Iterators are designed after Java.
+Iterators are designed after C++.
 This design works well in Go.
-It is not thread safe.
+This data structure is not thread safe.

 ### Usage